 I personally would think that every individual strand is worth more than its $1 price tag, sure I am happy for the price to stay that way!
 There will be times the site introduces new products, and again every new strand on sale is priced at a remarkable $1 pricing.

-If you are looking for specific designs rather than the generic pattern beads, eBay could be a better place.
-Because of the huge collection at eBay, you need to key in specific search terms to find what your look for.
+If you are looking for specific designs rather than generic pattern beads, eBay could be a better place.
+Because of the huge collection on eBay, you need to key in specific search terms to find what your look for.

 Say you want just Swarovski crystal beads, then in the search box, you should specifically type out “Swarovski crystal beads”, to make sure nothing other than Swarovski crystals would get displayed.